mike-uffelman/art-prints/README.md

 History is a listing of all the searches and tag clicks have have occured in the current session.
 It is a useful feature for users to allow them to browse and return later

+#### Implementation

-The Search, Tags, and History components all use common state and event callbacks, therefore each component is passed into a higher order component when it is called to be rendered.
-Here the higher order component wraps around the original component and passes the state and event handlers down as props to the original components.
-This eliminates duplicate code shared between these components and allows for the higher order component owner for these shared pieces of state and event handlers.
+The Search, Tags, and History components share state types (e.g search term) and event handlers, therefore a higher order component (HOC) can be utilized.
+The HOC wraps around the original component and passes the state and event handlers down through props to the original component.
+This eliminates duplicate code written in each of these components and allows for the HOC to be the single location which defines the pieces of state and event handlers.
+When the component is called to render, the component first passes through the HOC to return a new component with the required state and event handlers now available.

+Tags and History also share a very similar approach of mapping over an array to return React Router Link components and could likely be refactored to a single component, as after all both components are simply producing a list of links.

+---

 ### Cart